Information About Year 6

 In the summer term, we also run booster classes to help the children prepare for their end of key stage tests (SATs).

 Maths and English homework is given out on Wednesdays and is collected in the following Tuesday.
 The homework is differentiated and is always related to the work that the children have been doing in class.
-If the children need support to complete their homework, they can come along to the key stage 2 homework club which runs every Thursday from 3.15 to 4.15.
+If the children need support to complete their homework, they can come along to the key stage 2 homework club.

 Throughout the year, the children get the chance to consolidate their learning out of school, through collaborations with Sinfonia ViVA , Cycle Derby and Bemrose Secondary School.